glue-viz/glue/doc/spectrum.rst

 Let's look at this line by line:

 Line 6 wraps a subclass of BaseFitter1D in the ``fit_plugin`` decorator.
-All plugins follow this basic structure, and this is how Glue discovers plugins.
+All plugins follow this basic structure.

 Line 8 gives this class a label, which is used in the GUI to label this model in the model selection dropdown.